Emment-Yamikani/XytherOS/README.md

       make all
       ```

-3. Run XytherOS in an emulator (such as QEMU):
+3. Run xytherOS in an emulator (such as QEMU):

    ```sh
    make run